This is the multi-page printable view of this section. Click here to print.

 Return to the regular view of this page.

-To register a K8S cluster, you need to check the cluster’s Admin Token.
+To register a K8S cluster, you must verify the cluster’s Admin Token.

-The Admin Token refers to the Token value of the ServiceAccount that is ClusterRoleBinding to ClusterRole/cluster-admin.
+An Admin Token refers to the token value of a ServiceAccount that has the ClusterRole/cluster-admin bound by a ClusterRoleBinding.

-Before checking the Admin Token, please check and prepare the following:
+Before checking the Admin Token, review and prepare the following.

-• Environment where kubectl CLI can be used
+• Environment where the kubectl CLI can be used

 Color mode